Water Levels on the Rivers of Europe

 I’m not sure if I should cancel my river cruise because of high/low water levels.
 What do I do?

 Unless you have travel insurance that covers cancellation, do not cancel your river cruise over high/low water.
 Wait for the cruise line to either pull the plug or offer alternatives.
 If your sailing commences in a few weeks, cancelling your sailing will result in you loosing all monies paid.
 If you wait for the cruise line to pull the plug, offers typically include the ability to switch to another sailing at no cost; the offer to complete your cruise as scheduled at a discount or rebate; or the offer to cancel with minimal or no penalties.
 Of course, such offers are determined by the cruise line, but typically favor the guest.

 Curious as to what the current conditions on the rivers of Europe are?
-Check out this handy link (note: on October 21, 2018, the tables at this link were not loading).
-The tables should be used as a guideline only, and only indicate if water is running low or high – it may not have any bearing on whether itineraries are about to be affected or not.
+River Cruise Info purports to monitor river levels, but we question the accuracy of the levels being reported.
+The site appears to be broken.
+At any rate, the tables should be used as a guideline only, and only indicate if water is running low or high – it may not have any bearing on whether itineraries are about to be affected or not.